Scottish-Tech-Army/ggs-combined/ggs-frontend/settingUp-README.md

 ## Conditional rendering

-This is how the app creates the illusion of being multi-page.<br>
+This is how the app creates the illusion of being multi-page:<br>
-Each page has an associated pageIndex (a number). <br>
-The `<Home/>` component has state property pageIndex.
-Clicking a navigational button (either those on the `<LandingPage/>` or those in the `<NavigationBar/>`/`<PlusMenu/>` of the other pages), changes the value of `<LandingPage/>`'s state property pageIndex.
-When the value of pageIndex changes, code makes only the jsx for the page related to that value of pageIndex show.
+The `<Home/>` component has state property pageIndex (a number).
+Each page has an associated pageIndex.
+Clicking a navigational button (either those on the `<LandingPage/>` or those in the `<NavigationBar/>`/`<PlusMenu/>` of the other pages), changes the value of `<Home/>`'s state property pageIndex.
+When the value of pageIndex changes, code shows only the jsx for the page related to that value of pageIndex.
 For example the pageIndex value associated with `<UserGuidePage/>` is 3.
 The following table shows the pageIndex values for each page:<br><br>

 | Page | pageIndex | Component |